LoopKit/loopdocs/docs/browser/automatic.md

 The automatic update and build feature is embedded in the build_loop.yml code and uses the GitHub scheduling feature to trigger actions to run automatically.

-Some may have noticed one or more branches added to your repository that start with the name `alive`.
+One or more branches are added to your repository that start with the name `alive`.
 Don't worry about these.
-They are automatically created to ensure GitHub will keep building your app automatically.
+They are automatically created so GitHub will keep building your app automatically.

 * GitHub keeps track of repositories
 * If there is no activity in a given repository in 60 days, GitHub disables Actions